-The Th-700R4/Th-2004R signaling process starts at the vehicles accelerator pedal, is relayed through the carburetor/fuel injection linkage down the TV cable where it controls the pivoting lever in the pictures below.
-As the TV cable is pulled by the carburetor/fuel injection linkage, the pivoting lever pushes inward on the Part Throttle/Detent Valve (picture #1 below).
-The Part Throttle/Detent valve pushes on the coil spring which in turn relays this movement to the Throttle Valve (see the pictures above).
-Starting at the accelerator pedal, the Throttle Valve is the last component in this system to receive its signal, at the same time it's the only component that'sabsolutely critical to the transmissions longevity.
-The TV valve is critical to transmission longevity because it's the component that directly controls the output of the transmissions internal hydraulic pump!
+The TH-700R4 / TH-2004R signaling process starts at the vehicles accelerator pedal, is relayed through the carburetor / fuel injection linkage down to the TV cable where it controls the pivoting lever in the pictures below.
+As the TV cable is pulled by the carburetor / fuel injection linkage, the pivoting lever pushes inward on the Part Throttle / Detent Valve (picture #1 below).
+The Part Throttle / Detent Valve pushes on the coil spring which in turn relays this movement to the Throttle Valve (see picture above).
+Starting at the accelerator pedal, the Throttle Valve is the last component in this system to receive it's signal, at the same time it's the only component that's absolutely critical to the transmissions longevity.
+The TV valve is critical to transmission longevity because it's the component that directly controls the output of the transmission internal hydraulic pump!
 Calibrating this system so any movement of the accelerator pedal provides instant hydraulic pressure response signaled by the Throttle Valve is now obvious!
 Pushing the accelerator pedal will cause the engine to instantly produce more torque which must be offset by increasing the hydraulic pressure applied to the frictions to prevent slippage.
-The TV cable is the only link from the throttle valve to the outside world; its importance is immediately apparent!
-Since the TV valve is the last component in this system, the need for a properly calibrated TV system is also obvious!

-The Part Throttle Detent Valve is the first of three components placed in series down a common bore in the valve body (see picture above) and is the only one of these components visible when the pan is removed.
-The next component is a coil spring followed by the "Throttle Valve".
+The TV cable is the only link from the throttle valve to the to the outside world.
+It's importance is immediately apparent!
+Since the TV cable is the last component in this system, the need for a properly calibrated TV system is obvious!
+The Part Throttle Detent Valve is the first of three components placed in a series down a common bore in the valve body (see picture above) and is the only one of these components visible when the pan is removed.
+The next component is a coil spring followed by the Throttle Valve.
 Any inward movement by the Part Throttle Detent Valve is relayed mechanically by the coil spring to the Throttle Valve.
+Step 1